-- 5.9.3 The current REB membership list and archived lists are maintained and available through the REB office; - 5.9.4 CVs, other supporting documents related to education and expertise, signed members' letters of appointment and confidentiality agreements for all current and past REB members will be maintained in the REB office: - 5.9.5 The REB Chair or designee will maintain the REB membership roster which includes: name, degree(s), area(s) of expertise and organizational affiliation(s), role on the REB (e.g. scientific, nonscientific), sex, Canadian citizenship status, and indications of experience such as board certification, licenses, etc. sufficient to describe each member's chief anticipated contribution to REB deliberations (as applicable); - 5.9.6 A detailed membership list will be kept in the REB office.
+- 5.9.3 The current REB membership list and archived lists are maintained and available through the REB office; - 5.9.4 CVs, other supporting documents related to education and expertise, signed members' letters of appointment and confidentiality agreements for all current and past REB members will be maintained in the REB office; - 5.9.5 The REB Chair or designee will maintain the REB membership roster which includes: name, degree(s), area(s) of expertise and organizational affiliation(s), role on the REB (e.g. scientific, nonscientific), sex, Canadian citizenship status, and indications of experience such as board certification, licenses, etc. sufficient to describe each member's chief anticipated contribution to REB deliberations (as applicable); - 5.9.6 A detailed membership list will be kept in the REB office.
 This list will contain REB member contact information and additional information on areas of expertise for the purposes of communication and reviewer assignment.
-It will be kept confidential for access only by REB members and the REB Office Personnel: - 5.9.7 The REB Chair or designee will update the REB registration with the US Office for Human Research Protection (OHRP) when applicable.
+It will be kept confidential for access only by REB members and the REB Office Personnel; - 5.9.7 The REB Chair or designee will update the REB registration with the US Office for Human Research Protection (OHRP) when applicable.

 SOP Code Effective Date Summary of Changes

 SOP202.001 15-Sept-2014 Original version

 SOP202.002 08-Mar-2016 No revisions needed

 SOP202.009 08-Oct-2019 No revisions needed

+SOP202.004 15-May-2023 No revisions needed

 Title Duties of REB Members

-SOP Code 203.003
+SOP Code 203.004

-Effective Date 08-Oct-2019
+Effective Date 15-May-2023